TIMELINE

 26.04.1986 – The Chernobyl Disaster – A Soviet Disgrace with Tragedy in the Background

-The 1980s were the final years of the Soviet Union’s existence.
-For the state on the Volga, it was a time of numerous changes and reshuffles, among the Kremlin elite as well.
-In November 1982, the long‑time leader of the Soviet state, Leonid Brezhnev, died, and the post of General Secretary of t
+The 1980s were the final years of the Soviet Union, and this was also a time of numerous changes and reshuffles among the Kremlin elite.
+In November 1982, the long‑time leader of the Soviet state, Leonid Brezhnev, died, and the post of General Secretary of the Central Committee of the Communist Pa

 04.04.1940.
 Ostashkov – the last station